ulises-jeremias/dotfiles/README.md

 │   ├── deps.sh             # Debian specific dependencies
 │   └── install-pkgs.sh     # Debian specific script to install packages from the official repos and other sources ├── playground              # testing environments
-│   └── vagrant/            # vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles │   └── install-pkgs        # script to install packages from the official repos and other sources │   ├── install-dotfiles    # script to install the dotfiles in the system │   └── install             # main installation script ├── static/                 # static files used by the README ├── ui/                     # ui files used by dots when installing in interactive mode - WIP ├── util/                   # util files used by dots ├── dots                    # dots binary to install the dotfiles └── install                 # installation `dots` binary in the system
+│   └── vagrant/            # Vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles │   └── install-pkgs        # script to install packages from the official repos and other sources │   ├── install-dotfiles    # script to install the dotfiles in the system │   └── install             # main installation script ├── static/                 # static files used by the README ├── ui/                     # UI files used by dots when installing in interactive mode - WIP ├── util/                   # utility files used by dots ├── dots                    # dots binary to install the dotfiles └── install                 # installation `dots` binary in the system
 ```

-## Contributors
+## 🤝 Contributors

 <a href="https://github.com/ulises-jeremias/dotfiles/contributors">
   <img src="https://contrib.rocks/image?repo=ulises-jeremias/dotfiles"/>